 I told them to practice it this way to distinguish it from the letter a sound where you have to open your mouth like in biting an apple.
 These two letters don’t have the same sound.

-We ended the lesson by creating the earth with a small blue circle and brushing green paint on top.
-This work already stuck in the children’s scrapbooks.
+We ended the lesson by creating the earth with a small blue circle and splashing drops on blue paint on half of the circle.

 Practice Ideas For Home